MORE-Platform/more-extension-blueprint/README.md

 ## More Trigger Blueprint
 The More Trigger Blueprint can be found in the `more-trigger-extension` directory.
 It provides a periodic trigger, that randomly selects a participant and triggers the actions of the interventions at every period.

+## More Observation Blueprint
+This Blueprint can be found in the `more-observation-extension` directory.
+The observation can be used to create and configure an observation for the `PushButton` observation.
+Note, this observation does not use any sensors but is a good starting point.
+The extension app can be found in [More APP - Blueprint Branch](https://github.com/MORE-Platform/more-app-multiplatform/tree/more-app-blueprint).